Sustainability Policies -Contribution to a sustainable environment-

 DBJ Green Building Certification

-DBJ Green Building Certification Program was launched by Development Bank of Japan Inc. (DBJ) in April 2011 to support real estate that meets environmental and social considerations.
+DBJ Green Building Certification Program was launched by Development Bank of Japan Inc. (DBJ) to support real estate that meets environmental and social considerations.

 The program evaluates and certifies real estate with environmental and social considerations, taking into account each property's environmental features and measures taken for various stakeholders, such as disaster and community-conscious measures.